wearetilt/Tilt-Website/wp-content/plugins/rotatingtweets/readme.txt

 * Fixed bug with `console.log` javascript on IE.

 = 0.711 (1.3.7) =
-* Fixed up a significant problem with cacheing.
+* Fixed up a significant problem with caching.

 = 0.709 (1.3.6) =
 * Tidying up error reporting.